jsdclxvi/Reforestation/README.md

-## Two parrots are sitting on a perch.
-One turns to the other and asks, "do you smell fish?"
+## What did one snowman say to the other snow man?
+Do you smell carrot?